GregMc237/weather-app/README.md

-This project was completed as a demonstration of my skills in React and Laravel.
+This project was completed as a code review demonstration of my skills in React and Laravel.
-The original code was supplied intenationally incomplete or broken as the requirements for this demonstration was to fix the issues to a workable standard.
+The original code supplied for review was intenationally incomplete and/or broken.
+The requirement for the code review demonstration was to identify and fix all the issues to a workable standard.
+This source code is the result.

 <br/>
 <br/>